khalid-naami/khalid-naami.github.io/blog/2026-05-06-ultimate-dashboard-guide.md

 ![Intraday Price and Key Greek Levels](/img/dashboard-1-v2.webp)

 *   **Call Wall & Put Wall**: We identify the absolute strikes where the highest concentration of open interest sits, acting as powerful magnets or barriers for price.
-*   **Zero GEX**: This is the "pivot point" of the market.
+*   **Zero <a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">GEX</a>**: This is the "pivot point" of the market.
 Above this level, the market is in a stable regime; below it, volatility typically expands.

 ## 2. Gamma and Delta: The Pillars of Exposure